 IPSO Vice President Elect For North America

 is a licensed marriage and family therapist in private practice in Los Angeles.
 He holds two Master’s degrees in psychology, from Antioch University Los Angeles, and Walden University, and is completing his PsyD degree in psychoanalysis at the New Center for Psychoanalysis (NCP) in Los Angeles, where he is an advanced clinical associate.
 He serves on the Education Committee at NCP, and regularly leads psychoanalytic discussion of films with the public, as part of their Mind and Film series.
 He teaches dream analysis workshops for clinicians, and is an active member of the International Psychoanalytic Association’s new Subcommittee on Addiction.
 Gerard is active in the American Psychoanalytic Association (APsaA), where he is treasurer of the Candidates Council, serves on the Finance Committee, and serves on the American Psychoanalytic Foundation, which funds projects that implement and disseminate psychoanalytic thought.
-He is currently running for the position of APsaA candidate councilor at large.
 He has taught psychodynamic psychotherapy as part of the American Psychoanalytic Association’s China-American Psychoanalytic Alliance to build a psychoanalytic training program in China.
 He lived and worked in Turkey for 3 ½ years and speaks conversational Turkish.
 He enjoys singing and playing in his local rockabilly trio.

 is a candidate at the Wiener Psychoanalytische Vereiningung (Vienna Psychoanalytic Association) in her third year of training, where she is active in the candidate representative group as well as the organizing committee of Freud im Korb, a lecture series arranged by Viennese candidates that hosts monthly lecture evenings at Café Korb.
 These events are open to the public and aimed at bringing psychoanalysis closer to anyone interested, while facilitating discussion on psychoanalytic issues in the cultural context.
 Karoline currently works in private practice as well as a post-doc research assistant at the Department for Psychoanalysis and Psychotherapy at the Medizinische Universität Wein (Medical University of Vienna) where she completed her PhD in mental health and behavioural medicine, with a focus on psychotherapy process research.
 She now mainly works on issues such as training research and psychoanalytic core competency.
 Her graduate background lies in cultural studies and theoretical psychoanalytic studies, which she completed in England at University College London.
 Her interests in clinical theory lie in post-Kleinian and object relations theories on personality functioning and psychotic processes, as well as psychoanalytic field theory.
 Based on her background in cultural studies, she also has an interest in the application of psychoanalytic concepts to cultural phenomena, such as individual and collective belief systems, belletristic literature and pop-culture.